Harvey Milk: Tributes and media

 The City of San Francisco has paid tribute to Milk by naming several locations after him.
 Where Market and Castro streets intersect in San Francisco flies an enormous Gay Pride flag, situated in Harvey Milk Plaza.
 The San Francisco Gay Democratic Club changed its name to the Harvey Milk Memorial Gay Democratic Club in 1978 (it is currently named the Harvey Milk LGBTQ Democratic Club) and boasts that it is the largest Democratic organization in San Francisco.

 In April 2018, the San Francisco Board of Supervisors and mayor Mark Farrell approved and signed legislation renaming Terminal 1 at San Francisco International Airport after Milk, and planned to install artwork memorializing him.
 This followed a previous attempt to rename the entire airport after him, which was turned down.
 Officially opening on July 23, 2019, Harvey Milk Terminal 1 is the world's first airport terminal named after a leader of the LGBTQ community.

 In New York City, Harvey Milk High School is a school program for at-risk youth that concentrates on the needs of gay, lesbian, bisexual, and transgender students and operates out of the Hetrick-Martin Institute.

-In July 2016, U.S. Secretary of the Navy Ray Mabus advised Congress that he intended to name the second ship of the Military Sealift Command's John Lewis-class oilers USNS Harvey Milk.
+In July 2016, U.S. Secretary of the Navy Ray Mabus advised Congress that he intended to name the second ship of the Military Sealift Command's John Lewis-class oilers USNS Harvey Milk (T-AO-206) (June 2025 renamed, USNS Oscar V. Peterson (T-AO-206) after, Oscar V. Peterson).
 Milk served in the U.S. Navy during the Korean War aboard the submarine rescue ship and held the rank of lieutenant (junior grade) at the time that he was forced to accept an "other than honorable" discharge rather than face a court martial for his homosexuality.
 The ship was officially named at a ceremony in San Francisco on August 16, 2016, generating some controversy considering Milk's antiwar stance later in his life.
 In November 2021, the ship was launched.